SteveJustin1963/tec-EAR/README.md

 # tec-EAR
-TEC-1 ears using condenser mic and ADC
+TEC-1 ears using
+- condenser mic and ADC
+- piezo, use for tec-BRAIN
+-